Ngāpuhi

 Despite such diversity, the people of Ngāpuhi maintain their shared history and self-identity.
 Te Rūnanga ā Iwi o Ngāpuhi, based in Kaikohe, administers the iwi.
 The Rūnanga acts on behalf of the iwi in consultations with the New Zealand government.
 It also ensures the equitable distribution of benefits from the 1992 fisheries settlement with the government, and undertakes resource management and education initiatives.

 History

+Origins of Ngāpuhi

+Ngāpuhi, like most iwi, trace their pre-history back to the land of Hawaiki, most likely from Raiatea.
+The name Ngāpuhi has many stories about its origin, but the most commonly known version is related to a story of an ariki in Hawaiki who lived many generations before Kupe, known as Kareroaiki.
+Whilst pregnant, Kareroariki craved a human heart to eat, and as a woman of high status, her request was fulfilled.
+After eating the heart of another ariki, Kareroariki went on to give birth to three children, known as Puhikaiariki, Puhimoanaariki, and Puhitaniwharau.
+The name "Ngāpuhi" is said to be taken from these children - literally, Ngā Puhi or "The Puhis".
+A common misconception is that the name Ngāpuhi comes from Puhi of the waka Mātaatua and maternal grandfather of Rāhiri, however there is little corroborating evidence for this claim.